DO YOU WANT HELP TO DEAL WITH A SWARM?

 REMEMBER PLEASE DON'T PANIC AT ANY TIME & ALL WILL BE WELL !!

-collectors are VOLUNTEERS.
+All swarm collectors are VOLUNTEERS.
 When you ring them up, as stated they may be unavailable or, otherwise busy and will not always be available to respond immediately to your call.
 If you wish to, leave a

-service provided is to remove swarms of honey bees only from accessible places.
+service provided is to remove swarms of honeybees only from accessible places.

-As travelling costs are ever spiralling upwards, at the discretion of the beekeper, a charge may be required usually up to £25.00p,
+As traveling costs are ever spiraling upwards, at the discretion of the beekeeper, a charge may be required usually